 “At some point, governments will say: ‘Oops, this is not looking good for us’.”

 LIFE OF BORIS

-He’s a civil engineer by training, holding a BSc in Civil Engineering from the University of Cape Town, which he followed with an MBA from the Wits Business School.
+Kamstra is a civil engineer by training holding a BSc civil engineering from the University of Cape Town which he followed with an MBA from Wits Business School.
 He’s been associated with South African mining entrepreneur Rob Still since 2009 when he was CEO of Pangea Diamondfields.
 Pangea is Still’s unlisted prime operating vehicle.
-Still is a backer of Alphamin Resources through Denham Capital and Kamstra was appointed CEO of Alphamin in January 2016.
+Kamstra was appointed CEO of Alphamin in 2016.